siddharthkp/auto-install/README.md

 `--exact` Install exact version similar to `npm install express --save-exact`

-`--dont-uninstall` Do not uninstall unused modules
+`--uninstall` Add flag to uninstall unused modules found in package.json

 `--notify` Enable notifications for when dependencies are installed or uninstalled

 #### Show your support